It’s painfully true, isn’t it?

 It doesn’t have to be difficult.

-In other words, cut the monologs and make every meeting count to get engaged meeting participants.
+In other words, cut the monologues and make every meeting count.

 There’s one thing that motivates us more than almost anything.

 According to a study by Glassdoor, more than 80% of employees are motivated by appreciation.